QuickBooks HelpQuickBooksHelpIntuit

 Yes, you can.
 When you load the tax form, you’ll see the option to include your use tax.

-The filing is currently limited to sales and use tax without any adjustment.
-We’ll soon include the ability to file with all the adjustments.
+The sales tax e-file is currently limited to sales and use tax without any adjustments.
+We'll soon include the ability to file with all the adjustments.

-Yes.
-As long as your accountant is a valid user in QuickBooks and has the details needed, they can do so.
+Yes, as long as your accountant's an authorized user in your QuickBooks and has the details needed to do so.

 1. Run the sales tax liability report for the same period and compare them.